 Exploring new business opportunities is fundamentally different compared to optimizing a mature business.
 There is a need for different tools and competencies as well as different structures and ways of doing things for new businesses to hatch and prosper, especially if it is in the shadow of a mature and protective mother.
 There is however also strong evidence that today’s and tomorrows senior leaders will need to master both exploitations of their current business AND exploration of new business opportunities – in parallel – to help their organizations survive in the long run.
 In parallel, the challenge is to keep things simple.

 There are many great tools available to help you on your quest

 A growth mindset is key

 A growth mindset is key, and people are ultimately what make things happen.
 Having a growth mindset means believing in continuous learning, embracing change and challenges, to be persistent in the face of setbacks and seeing the effort as the path to mastery.
 Also, it means realizing that learning is lifelong and never ends.

-There is strong evidence that even in times of turbulence and accelerating change the world presents infinite possibilities to be identified and unlocked.
-The challenge is to find time for ideation, experiments, learning, reflection and strategic thinking and to focus on what matters most, in parallel to get people involved, engaged and on board to successfully accomplish the envisioned transformation.
+Even in times of turbulence and accelerating change the world presents infinite possibilities to be identified and unlocked.
+The challenge is to manage limited resources and find time for ideation, experiments, learning, reflection, and strategic thinking and to focus on what matters most, in parallel to get people involved, engaged and on board to successfully accomplish the envisioned transformation.
 Everything to contribute to building a better future.

 It starts with you…

 … but a dynamic system is needed to survive!

 Finally, experience and research show that culture really does eat strategy for breakfast.
 “The way we act and do things around here” often suffocate any attempts to change status quo.
 The dynamic system needed to survive in a rapidly changing world is however far more than a culture.
 It spans from mission, vision, and strategy, to leadership, people, competencies, culture, organizational structure, processes and reward systems – all the way down to dealing with everyday situations on all levels of the company.